 ELDER LAW: ASSET PROTECTION PLANNING, MEDICAID & VETERAN’S BENEFITS

-As part of our estate planning services, we work with seniors and their adult children to analyze their long-term care needs and financial options.
-We work with our clients to develop a plan of how to transfer, gift, or organize assets to ensure that there is enough money to pay for long-term care needs and protect assets for the next generation, if possible.
+Although Elder Law is an entity of its own, it can technically be considered as part of our estate planning services.
+We work with seniors and their adult children to analyze their long-term care needs and financial options.
+We work with our clients to develop a plan of how to transfer, gift, or organize any assets to ensure that there is enough money to pay for long-term care needs and protect assets for the next generation, if possible.

 Our attorneys are also accredited with the PLAN of CT, which is the only entity authorized by the State of Connecticut to operate Pooled Trusts.
 These are often required if a client’s income exceeds the cap for Medicaid services.

 Many of our clients are veterans who served during active wartime (WWII: 12/7-1941-12/31/1946, Korea: 6/27/1950-1/31/1955, Vietnam 2/28/1961-5/7/1975).
 The long-term health care needs of a veteran or a surviving spouse of a veteran may entitle that person to a stipend from the VA, known as Aid & Attendance.
 Attorney Wilson is accredited with the VA to apply for Aid & Attendance benefits.

 We firmly believe that the earlier people start planning for long-term care, the more options that will be available to them.Contact us for more information about our Elder Law or Medicaid Planning services or schedule an appointment today!